 Who or What is Amdusias?

-Amdusias is a powerful demonic entity that appears in several prominent grimoires of the early modern period—especially The Lesser Key of Solomon and Johann Weyer’s Pseudomonarchia Daemonum.
-He is consistently ranked as a Great Duke within the infernal hierarchy.
-This position grants him significant authority over his many subject lesser demons.
+Amdusias is a powerful demon found in several well-known grimoires from the early modern period, especially The Lesser Key of Solomon and Johann Weyer’s Pseudomonarchia Daemonum.
+He is always listed as a Great Duke in the infernal hierarchy, giving him major authority over many lesser demons.

-Amdusias—like all other Goetic demons—is believed to have been bound by King Solomon and forced to serve the will of the human magician.
+Like other Goetic demons, Amdusias is believed to have been bound by King Solomon and made to serve the commands of human magicians.

 NAME THEM.
 BIND THEM.
 CAST THEM OUT!
 Limited-Time: Up to 40% OFF!